Coins of the Philippine peso: After Philippine independence, 1946-1994

 During the time when the Flora and Fauna Series was minted, commemorative coins were also issued, this one commemorates the centennial of the birth of Manuel Roxas, the denomination was a 2 peso coin.

 In commemoration of Fedinand Marcos' declaration of Martial Law (which he titled "Ang Bagong Lipunan," the new society), a new series of coinage was issued in 1975, referred to as the Ang Bagong Lipunan Series.
 The 50 sentimo was done away with as a denomination and a new 5 peso issue took its place.
 A variety of mints provided these coins, including the Royal Mint in England and the Vereinigte Deutsche Metallweke in West Germany, Philadelphia and San Francisco mints in the US, the Franklin Mint (a private mint also in the US), the Sherritt Mint in Canada, and finally the Philippine's own mint, once it was opened and able to produce coinage.
-From this point on, the Philippine Mint (Bangko Sentral Pilipinas, "BSP") produced nearly all Philippine coinage.
+From this point on, the Philippine Mint (Bangko Sentral ng Pilipinas, "BSP") produced nearly all Philippine coinage.

 After eight years, the Ang Bagong Lipunan series gave way to a new series titled the Flora and Fauna Series, in which the coins, in addition to featuring various Philippine national heroes as before, also began featuring various plant and animal life forms native to the Philippines.
 The 50 sentimo and 2 piso denominations were reintroduced, which latter had not been struck as a coin since the Spanish had struck it in gold.
 The 5 piso denomination was stopped, but resumed (in a new smaller size) concurrent to the final four years of the Improved Flora and Fauna Series which featured reduced sizes for all denominations.
 The Flora and Fauna Series was struck from 1983 through 1994.